marp-team/marp-core/docs/migration-v5.md

      @mathjax/mathjax-mhchem-font-extension
    ```

-2. Replace `@marp-team/marp-core` import with `@marp-team/marp-core/full` in your code:
+2. Change imports from `@marp-team/marp-core` to `@marp-team/marp-core/full`:

    ```diff
    - import { Marp } from '@marp-team/marp-core'
    + import { Marp } from '@marp-team/marp-core/full'
    ```

-This is the most frictionless way to migrate to v5.
-If you want to granularly control which features to include, please continue reading.
+This is the simplest way to migrate to v5.
+If you want fine-grained control over which features to include, please continue reading.

 ## Node.js 20.19 or later is required

 Marp Core v5 supports Node.js 20.19 or later.

-Please note that **Node.js 20 is no longer in active support.** For updating, we highly recommend using Node.js LTS or current version.
+Please note that **Node.js 20 has already reached end-of-life.** We strongly recommend
+upgrading to a currently supported LTS or Current release.
 Check out the [Node.js release schedule](https://nodejs.org/en/about/releases/) for more information.

 ## `@marp-team/marp-core` is now a lightweight core

-Marp Core has included all features to be used in the Marp ecosystem toolchain.
-However, with the expansion of features, there is a concern about extreme bloat in bundle size.
+Until v4, Marp Core bundled all of its features into a single entry point.
+As features were added, however, the bundle grew significantly.

 <!-- Using [Marpit, a skinny framework](https://marpit.marp.app/), can be a solution to the size problem, but it's intended for developers of their own slide engines.
 For the Marp experience, using Marp Core is preferable. -->

-So v5 split the Marp Core into **a lightweight core and optional core plugins**. `@marp-team/marp-core` provides only the essential features, and developers can pick and choose optional plugins for the feature as needed.
+Marp Core v5 therefore splits these features between **a lightweight core and optional core plugins**.
+The default `@marp-team/marp-core` entry point provides only essential features, allowing developers to install and enable only the plugins they need.

 ```javascript
 import { Marp } from '@marp-team/marp-core'